The Employment Law Review: France

 Transferred employees are bound by the same obligations and are entitled to the same rights as those governing their contracts at the time of their transfer.
 More particularly, the employees retain their seniority entitlement, grade and salary.

-Where CBAs are concerned (e.g., an in-house collective agreement or an industry-wide agreement), any agreements applied before the transfer will continue to apply after the transfer until a substitute agreement is entered into or, in the absence of such an agreement, for one year from the end of the notice period (i.e., three months) in accordance with Article L. 2261-14 of the Labour Code.
+Where CBAs are in place (e.g., an in-house collective agreement or an industry-wide agreement), any agreements applied before the transfer will continue to apply after the transfer until a substitute agreement is entered into or, in the absence of such an agreement, for one year from the end of the notice period (i.e., three months) in accordance with Article L. 2261-14 of the Labour Code.

 If no substitute agreement has been entered into after 15 months (three-month notice period plus 12 months), the employees are entitled to a compensation guarantee (preservation of their compensation prior to the transfer by virtue of the employment contract and the CBA).